scrtlabs/discovery-testnet/v0/README.md

 7. Transfer some Kovan ETH (1 KETH will be plenty) to your `operating address`

-8. In the `CLI`, type `register` and look at the logs from the first terminal.
+8. In the `CLI`, type `register` and look at the node status box.
+After a successful registration the status will change to `Registered`.
+In addition, you can look at the logs from the first terminal.
 You should eventually see a line like this:

     ```
     worker    | 2019-12-19T13:30:41Z INFO [P2P-MainController] - [REGISTER] successful registration
     ```
 9. Next you need to `setOperatingAddress()` and `deposit()` with your `staking Address`.
 We provide a bare-bones NodeJS script until nicer and more friedly user interfaces (UIs) are built.
 See the `client/` folder for instructions.

-10. Finally, in the CLI, type `login` and look at the logs from the first terminal, You should eventually see a line like this:
+10. Finally, in the CLI, type `login` and wait for the node status box to change to `Running`.
+In addtion, you may look at the logs from the first terminal, You should eventually see a line like this:

     ```
     worker    | 2019-12-19T13:30:41Z INFO [P2P-MainController] - [LOGIN] successful login